-The Black Death seemed a particularly horrible kind of plague because it would periodically appear and disappear over the span of about three centuries.
-No one could know when an outbreak was really and truly over, and we can imagine that after 300 or so years of this, no one dared to get their hopes up that this outbreak might be the last.
+The Black Death seemed a particularly horrible kind of plague: it would periodically appear and disappear over three centuries.
+No one could know when an outbreak was really and truly over.
+After 300 years of uncertainty, no one dared get their hopes up that an outbreak might be the last.

 The Third Pandemic, and Beyond

 The Black Death struck the world in three separate pandemics—the Plague of Justinian, the Black Death, and the outbreak in India and China at the end of the 19th century.
-But did you know that the Third Pandemic has never been officially declared over?
-And did you know there was a 1994 plague epidemic in Surat, India, which eerily recalls many aspects of the Second Pandemic from the mid-14th century?
+But the Third Pandemic has never been officially declared over.
+There was even an additional plague epidemic in Surat, India, in 1994, which eerily recalls many aspects of the Second Pandemic from the mid-14th century.

-For starters, there’s the event that triggered the plague—an earthquake, just like so many of those medieval plague accounts described.
-In those instances, because earthquake was mentioned right after conjunction of planets and right before infected air/miasma, there’s a tendency to discount an earthquake as relevant to the outbreak of the Black Death.
+The way the plague began—with an earthquake—was similar to how many of medieval plague accounts describe events.
+Because the earthquake was mentioned right after the conjunction of planets and before infected air/miasma was released, historically there has been a tendency to discount an earthquake as relevant to the outbreak of the Black Death.

-What happened in 1994, however, is that an earthquake near the village of Mamla seems to have displaced large colonies of rats from their native territories.
+In 1994, an earthquake near the village of Mamla displaced large colonies of rats from their native territories.
 As they moved into areas with high concentrations of people, the plague made a jump to the human population.
-It wasn’t caught quickly because India, like many other countries, had stopped paying attention to or worrying about plague.
-And once the infection was established, it followed the movements of people—in this case, migrant workers who were heading into the city of Surat, which had a population of one-and-a-half million.
+It wasn’t caught quickly because India, like many other countries, had stopped paying attention to or worrying about the plague.
+Once the infection was established, it followed the movements of people—in this case, migrant workers who were heading into the city of Surat, which had a population of one-and-a-half million.

-Add to this the fact that the first infections raged through the slums of the city, where quarters were close, good health care nonexistent, and governmental oversight severely lacking, and you can see how the plague grew to a tipping point where it could not be effectively contained anymore.
-It’s estimated that 78 percent of confirmed cases of plague—not just suspected, but confirmed—were in the slums of Surat.
+Add to this the fact that the first infections raged through the slums of the city, where quarters were close, good health care nonexistent, and governmental oversight severely lacking, and we can see how the plague grew to a tipping point where it could not be effectively contained anymore.
+It’s estimated that 78% of confirmed cases of plague—not just suspected—were in the slums of Surat.

 It Was Too Late To Help The Sick

-What’s chilling is that the rest of the story continues to follow much of the template for plague reaction that we saw in the medieval world.
+In a chilling turn, the rest of the story follows the familiar template for plague reaction that was seen in the medieval world.
 Once health care officials did figure out what was going on and tried to react, they found they were woefully underprepared.
-There was a shortage of antibiotics.
-Medical professionals in the hardest hit areas abandoned their posts.
+There was a shortage of antibiotics and medical professionals in the hardest hit areas abandoned their posts.

-Shortly after the outbreak in Surat, plague was discovered on Madagascar.
+Shortly after the outbreak in Surat, the plague was discovered in Madagascar.
 Alarmingly, one of the strains of Yersinia pestis found there is resistant to all known antibiotics used to treat plague.
-All of them.
-It turns out, Yersinia pestis is a clever little bacterium, and when it comes in contact with other bacteria, it borrows material from them and rewrites its own genetic code.
+It turns out Yersinia pestis is a clever little bacterium, and when it comes in contact with other bacteria, it borrows material from them and rewrites its own genetic code.
 This process is called lateral gene transfer, and scientists have figured out that Yersinia pestis has recently borrowed from E. coli and salmonella.
 The lesson here is a chilling one, and it’s one we would all do well to heed.

 Epidemic On The Move

-And there’s always the possibility of bacterial mutation.
-In fact, the Black Death may still be around in part because, after its initial virulent outbreak, it mutated to become less deadly.
+There’s always the possibility of bacterial mutation.
+The Black Death may still be around in part because after its initial virulent outbreak it mutated to become less deadly.
 After all, a pathogen that kills off most of the hosts it needs to survive is also threatening its own existence.
 While Yersinia pestis today is arguably less lethal than it was in the 14th century, another mutation and transformation is always possible, and that mutation could go the other direction.